Australia's A-League banking on open borders for next season

 The Wellington Phoenix has been listed to play its home games at Wollongong, south of Sydney, but could possibly return to New Zealand if international border restrictions are eased.
 The Phoenix will open the season away against Brisbane Roar and then host Sydney FC in Wollongong on Jan.
 2.

+“This has been one of the most challenging fixture processes we’ve ever been involved in because of the continually evolving restrictions, but our priority has always been bringing the best football to fans in the safest way, working with all our stakeholders to do so,” Football Federation Australia’s head of leagues Greg O’Rourke said.

-The Phoenix spent almost three months in exile in Australia to complete the 2019-20 season and, after a break in New Zealand, assembled near Sydney again earlier this month.
+Wellington Phoenix spent almost three months in exile in Australia in a bio-secure bubble in order to complete the 2019-20 season and, after a break in New Zealand, assembled near Sydney again earlier this month.

+Phoenix coach Ufuk Talay said conditions were better now now because the families and partners of players were in Australia with the team and the accommodation options less restrictive.

+“We had a three-week pre-season camp and now the players have all moved into their places where they’re going to be living whilst we play the season in Australia,” Talay said.
+“There was a little bit more normality to it than it what it was previously when we were confined to a hotel and the training ground and then a stadium.

 The various domestic border restrictions in Australia's eastern states are set to lifted on Dec.
 1 following the recovery in Melbourne from a second save of the coronavirus which shut down Victoria state for several months.